Dental drill: History

-The Indus Valley civilization has yielded evidence of dentistry being practiced as far back as 7000 BC.
+The Indus Valley civilization has yielded evidence of dentistry being practiced as far back as 7000 BCE.
 This earliest form of dentistry involved curing tooth-related disorders with bow drills operated, perhaps, by skilled bead craftsmen.
 The reconstruction of this ancient form of dentistry showed that the methods used were reliable and effective.
-Cavities of 3.5 mm depth with concentric grooves indicate use of a drill tool.
-The age of the teeth has been estimated at 9000 years.
+Cavities of 3.5 mm depth with concentric grooves indicate the use of a drill tool.
+The age of the teeth has been estimated at 9,000 years.
 In later times, mechanical hand drills were used.
 Like most hand drills, they were quite slow, with speeds of up to 15 rpm.
 In 1864, British dentist George Fellows Harrington invented a clockwork dental drill named Erado.
 The device was much faster than earlier drills, but also very noisy.
 In 1868, American dentist George F. Green came up with a pneumatic dental drill powered by pedal-operated bellows.
 James B. Morrison devised a pedal-powered burr drill in 1871.

 The first electric dental drill was patented in 1875 by Green, a development that revolutionized dentistry.
-By 1914, electric dental drills could reach speeds of up to 3000 rpm.
-A second wave of rapid development occurred in the 1950s and 60s, including the development of the air turbine drill.
+By 1914, electric dental drills could reach speeds of up to 3,000 rpm.
+A second wave of rapid development occurred in the 1950s and 1960s, including the development of the air turbine drill.